-Our History & Our Founder
+Our History & Our Founding Director

 ArtWorks became an independent nonprofit as it launched the Big Pig Gig in 2000, where more than 400 fiberglass pigs were placed in downtown Cincinnati and in Covington and Newport, Kentucky.
-The depth and creativity of Cincinnati’s artistic community was well represented.
+The depth and creativity of Cincinnati’s artistic community were well represented.
 Since then, ArtWorks has launched and has been part of many more public art initiatives, including large-scale permanent outdoor murals, Hero Design Company, a revival of the Big Pig Gig, Ink Your Love, and BLINK.

 ArtWorks is now a leader in workforce development and public art in Cincinnati.
 Learn more about us.

-Our Founder, Tamara Harkavy
+Our Founding Director, Tamara Harkavy

-Tamara Harkavy is the Founder of ArtWorks.
+Tamara Harkavy, the Founding Director of ArtWorks.

 Harkavy is a member of Leadership Cincinnati’s Class 38.
 She holds a master’s in Urban Planning from the University of Cincinnati and a bachelor’s from Arizona State University.
 She is the mother of musician Ben Sloan and is married to artist and real estate developer Matthew Kotlarczyk.

-If you are interested in making a gift in honor of Tamara, you can do so online here or by mail payable to ArtWorks, 20 E. Central Parkway, Cincinnati, OH 45202.
-For questions about giving, please contact Daniel Tonozzi, Senior Director of Development, at Daniel@ArtWorksCincinnati.org or at 513.333.3621.
-We are proud to announce Lizi and Carl Solway have given in honor of Tamara to ArtWorks’ new program, Jump Start: Emerging Artist Projects, to recognize and honor Tamara Harkavy’s 24 years of creative leadership and project development of public art in Cincinnati.
+Thank you to Lizi and the late Carl Solway who have given in honor of Tamara to ArtWorks’ Jump Start: Emerging Artist Projects, to recognize and honor Tamara Harkavy’s 24 years of creative leadership and project development of public art in Cincinnati.